anthropics/anthropic-sdk-python/README.md

 This python repo provides access to Anthropic's safety-first language model APIs.

-For more information on our APIs, please check the confidential documentation portal.
+For more information on our APIs, please check out [Anthropic's documentation](https://console.anthropic.com/docs).

 ## How to use